Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

 this format:

   - texture: <int> <texturename>
-    where the int is the index of the texture, starting with 0(?) and texturename is a string defining the filename of the texture without extension.
-Since the texture names are also overridden by the shaders file, I'm not sure what these are for.
+    where the int is the index of the texture, starting with 1 and texturename is a string defining the filename of the texture without extension.

 If the groups does not define any packets, the group definitions are followed by one list of adjuncts and one list of primitives.
 Each